Types of pancreatitis

 - pale-coloured, oily faeces

-Symptoms of acute pancreatitis can be severe enough to require immediate hospital treatment.
+Symptoms of acute pancreatitis can be so severe that you may need hospital treatment straight away.
 Your doctor will ask about your symptoms and examine you.
-He or she may also ask you about your medical history, and about how much alcohol you drink.
+They may also ask you about your medical history, and about how much alcohol you drink.

 Treatment of acute pancreatitis

 If you have severe acute pancreatitis, you’re likely to need treatment in hospital.
 Your treatment will depend on how severe the pancreatitis is and what’s causing it.